-Alternative: Home Chef Review and $30 Off Your First Order
+Alternative: Home Chef Review

 EveryPlate was a big hit for me, but it won’t work for everyone.
 For these people, EveryPlate is a no-go:

 - Anyone truly strapped for time: If you are really the grab a bite while you’re running out the door to your next meeting, carpool, class, or whatever type, then EveryPlate isn’t the meal kit service for you.
-Meals with this service generally take about a half an hour to cook and can take as much as 45 minutes.
+Meals with this service generally take about half an hour to cook and can take as much as 45 minutes.
 Short on time?
 Look elsewhere.

 - Vegetarians and vegans: While EveryPlate has a hearty menu filled with scrumptious-looking dishes, one thing you won’t find is a vegetarian-only option.
 These meals come chock full of beef, chicken, pork, ground meat, and more.
 Eggs and cheeses are also amply sprinkled throughout these recipes.